MeTavi/TAT_doc/docs/Setup_Guide/index.md

 has_toc: false  # Disable the automatic Table of Contents
 ---

-# Seting up the process
+# Setting up the process
 {: .no_toc }
 ## Table of contents
 {: .no_toc .text-delta }